 - Black box or computer chip data from the water truck

-- Local business video cameras in the area which may show the water truck
+- Local business video cameras in the area may show the water truck

 - In-cab recorders which are more common today in commercial vehicles

 - Paperwork regarding the hours worked by the truck driver before the accident